klin059/RT-quality-eval/README.md

 # Radiotherapy quality evaluation using machine learning
-Unfortunately we will not be able to share the data due to ethical issumes.
+Unfortunately we will not be able to share the data due to ethical issues.
 Codes might be available after the work is published.

 ## Technical aspect